digidaniel-tech/homelab/README.md

 > digging into this project and Proxmox has a great community behind it with
 > people that are really helpful and knowledgeable.

-## The Project
+## Hardware

+### Network Infrastructure

+I try to setup my network infrastructure as what an business would setup so that I can learn the more advanced functionality that comes with professional equitment, this is an ongoing process and I will keep updating it when my budget allows.

+#### Current situation

+#### Current goal

-### Folder structure
+### NAS

-I have built the structure in a way so I can easily find what I am searching for so first level is the project or application I am interested in, the second level is the tools I have been using to setup the project/application for instance Terraform, Ansible or maybe Docker compose file.

-In the last folders I have all the scripts that is used to setup each instance that I am or had run so it will be easy to set them up again if needed.

-### Terraform
+### Virtualization Server

-I use Terraform to setup infrastucture in different forms like VM's in Proxmox, containers in Docker, and so on.

-Terraform (TF) is a really easy tool to use and something that I quickly fell in love with, some of the TF scripts in this project might seem over-engineered by this is because I wanted to learn more about each feature that TF has to offer and I then tried to use them all as often as possible.
+## Services

-### Ansible
+### NAS

-Ansible is also used, mostly to run different tasks in each VM to make it easy and quick to get everything to going.

-Ansible was something that gave me a bit of a bad taste when started using but once getting in to it and gained knowledge about it I not think it is a really good and easy tool to use and is something I will continue using in my future projects.

-### Docker
+### Virtualization Server

-I love containerization and am trying to use it as much as possible and that is why I am using Docker, it is also kind of a standard to day in IT so using it will increase my experiance using each feature.

-## Random Questions
+## Future Plans

-> [!NOTE]
-> I am trying to add questions that people might have while reading this repo
-> here, but if you have any questions please feel free to reach out to me and
-> I will try to answear dom as soon as I can.

-### Why have you not done X, Y or Z?

-I am not an expert in this area, when started this project my entire setup was done manually by hand without any automation or tools, so it was actually when I found out about terraform I decided to migrate my entire Homelab setup into code so I could learn more about Terraform and other tools, and gain more knowledge from more of a real life case then from just following another tutorial, and man I can say it has been an experiance.

-### Some projects/applications looks out of date

-Yes as times go I will try different applications and projects and might replace stuff I have run before for something else that I liked, but as this is documentation and history for me there will exists things that is outdated so I can go back and check how I did something if I ever want to set it up again.

 ## Contribute

-Even if this is my own Homelab and I won't accept contribution dont heasitate to create a PR if there is something I could have done differently or if there is something that looks really wrong, I am still learning and all help is appreciated.
+Even if this is my own Homelab and I won't accept contribution but don't heasitate to create a PR if there is something I could have done differently or if there is something that looks really wrong, I am still learning and all help is appreciated.